 Where can I get my online PALS certification or recertification?

 There are several options to choose from when considering an online PALS provider.
 Key factors to consider are the price – most courses range from $169 - $275 for certification – and the authenticity of the website.
 In general, as long as the authenticity of the site checks out and both choices abide by the latest AHA standards, I’d recommend going with the cheaper option. eMedCert offers entirely online PALS Certification Courses for $169, and PALS Recertification Courses for $119.

 It is important to have a sound understanding of pharmacology and to possess the ability to interpret basic ECG rhythms as you begin studying for your online PALS exam.
-You will need to be able recognize the patient’s arrhythmia and treat it accordingly, so having a foundation of cardiology knowledge is crucial.
+You will need to be able to recognize the patient’s arrhythmia and treat it accordingly, so having a foundation of cardiology knowledge is crucial.
 During your PALS exam, you will be expected to know basic pediatric rhythms, the relationship between the ECG strip and heart impulses, and how to identify and distinguish common pediatric arrhythmias.

-Learning the various algorithms covered in the exam will constitute for a large chunk of the time you spend studying for your PALS exam.
+Learning the various algorithms covered in the exam will constitute a large chunk of the time you spend studying for your PALS exam.
 The algorithms present a step-by-step course of action that should transpire during an assortment of emergency situations.
-Using notecards to study to can be a valuable tool to help you memorize the PALS algorithms.
+Using notecards to study can be a valuable tool to help you memorize the PALS algorithms.
 The following are among the algorithms you should be familiar with when it comes time to take your exam:

 - Pediatric BLS Algorithm

 - Bradycardia Algorithm